conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 ## Prerequisites
 Before creating a Partner Zone, you have to:
-- have `super admin` access to Gateway
+- have `super user` access to Gateway
 - use **Conduktor Console 1.32** or later
 - use **Conduktor Gateway 3.6.1** or later with the following configurations:
   - `GATEWAY_SECURITY_PROTOCOL` set to `SASL_PLAIN` or `SASL_SSL` (`DELEGATED_SASL_*` modes are not **currently** supported)